-BET and its schools recognise that children missing education are at significant risk of underachieving, being victims of abuse and harm, exploitation or radicalisation, and becoming NEET (not in education, employment or training) later in life.
+BET and its schools recognise that when children are absent from education, this can be a vital warning sign of a range of safeguarding possibilities.
+They are also at significant risk of underachieving, being victims of abuse and harm, exploitation or radicalisation, and becoming NEET (not in education, employment or training) later in life.